 A verse?
 Isaiah 41:10, "Fear not, for I am with you; Be not dismayed, for I am your God.
 I will strengthen you, Yes, I will help you, I will uphold you with My righteous right hand."
 A mantra?
 Perhaps, "I flow with the river of Life; I accept change, I accept death, I accept renewal."
-Does Buddha inspire?
+Buddha?
 “What you think, you become.
 What you feel, you attract.
 What you imagine, you create.”

 What do you think about?
 How are you feeling?
 What fuels your dreams?
 What gives your soul a stir?
 That thing you do or read or see or hear that instantly tugs at you from somewhere waaaay back within that is suddenly on the tippy top of your heart beating a loud, YES, THIS!

 God gives us the passions that inform our purpose.
 When you feel those tugs, jolts, zings, beats - pay attention.